Best way to finance buying a car

 Your next step

-If you don’t keep up your payments, you may lose your car.
-So make sure you can meet your car payments.
+If you don’t keep up your payments, you might lose your car.